-With continuing complaints about the many exchanges operating today and new concerns about insider trading on Coinbase, many depositors yearn for a trustworthy alternative.
-Although concerns about such exchanges have been apparent in the crypto sphere since the historic Mt.Gox hack, the public’s patience with them appears to be at an end.
+Continuing complaints about the responsiveness of exchanges, concerns about insider trading at Coinbase, and alarm at the most recent Binance hack have many depositors yearning for a trustworthy alternative.
+While public concerns about exchanges have waxed and waned since the historic Mt.Gox hack, their patience with them appears to be at an end.

-For many investors, the classic exchange model simply isn’t working for them anymore.
-They are told to relinquish ownership of their currency by sending it to a centralized exchange, an inviting target for hacking and phishing sites via fake Google ads pages.
-Then they come to realize that their funds are often at the mercy of exchange operators if they decide to make a withdrawal.
-And during periods of high traffic, they experience incredibly long delays in making such withdrawals.
+For many investors, the classic exchange model simply does not provide a sense of security.
+They are told to relinquish ownership of their currency by sending it to a centralized exchange, an inviting target for hacking and phishing sites (often via fake Google ads pages).
+They also come to realize that their ability to withdraw funds rests with (usually unknown) exchange operators.
+And during high-volume trading, they still experience long delays when making such withdrawals.

-Review one of the larger exchanges’ subreddits and you’ll notice a multitude of users complaining about lost or missing funds and unresponsive support personnel.
-Not infrequently, users must contend with months of uncertainty and nervous waiting about whether they will see their hard-earned money again.
+If you review one of the larger exchanges’ subreddits, you’ll notice a multitude of investors complaining about lost or missing funds and unresponsive support personnel.
+On occasion, these investors must contend with months of uncertainty and nervous waiting about whether they will see their hard-earned money again.
 Unfortunately, depositors have little leverage over such unresponsive exchanges.

-Even security safeguards appear to be unhelpful.
-Exchanges that require users to provide KYC (Know-Your-Costumer) verification may lock a user’s account if they do not respond quickly and accurately, at times.
-Such actions occasionally lead to users losing all their funds in these instances.
-This protocol is also used prevents users from certain countries from using particular exchanges, as they are subject to the laws of the country in which they are registered.
-However, uneven enforcement of this protocol provided China with the excuse to ban all of its domestic exchanges.
+Security safeguards are also unhelpful.
+Exchanges that require investors to provide KYC (Know-Your-Costumer) verification may lock a user’s account if they do not respond quickly and accurately, In such instances, investors are prone to losing all their funds.
+Not incidentally, this protocol is used to prevent select-country investors from using particular exchanges as well (as they are subject to the laws of the country in which they are registered).
+Uneven enforcement of this protocol has provided China with the cover to ban all of its domestic exchanges.

-At present, high demand for the popular exchange Bittrex has motivated it to close new user registrations.
-And high demand for Bitstamp and Coinbase has left users waiting several days to have their identity verified.
+At the height of the last bull market, the popular exchange Bittrex was forced to close new user registrations due to high demand.
+Likewise, both Bitstamp and Coinbase left users waiting several days to have their identity verified.
 When trading volume spikes, many exchanges are forced to temporarily shut down their operations for maintenance (even during peak traffic times).
-Unfortunately, increased demand means that every popular exchange is practically DDOSed during times of big price movements.
-This can sometimes lead to dramatic losses for traders, as not all orders are allowed to go through and it becomes impossible to cancel buy or sell orders.
-Indeed, traders left unable to rectify such issues can only watch in horror as their investment plummets.
-This famously happened to traders on the world’s largest and South Korea’s leading exchange Bithumb, leading them to organize a lawsuit against the exchange.
+In essence, excessively high demand means that every popular exchange is practically DDOSed during large market movements.
+This scenario ultimately leads to dramatic losses for some traders, as not all orders are allowed to list and it becomes impossible to cancel ongoing buy or sell orders.
+Traders left unable to rectify such issues are left watching in horror as their investment plummets.
+Traders on South Korea’s leading exchange Bithumb famously experienced this frustration, leading them to organize a lawsuit against the exchange.

-The centralized exchange model appears wanting in several respects.
+Thus, the centralized exchange model appears wanting in several respects.
 It takes ownership of funds away from the investor and yet fails to be fully secure or trustless (Fears of an exit scam are omnipresent).
-And since these exchanges can no longer handle the increasing volume of traders, they’re susceptible to crashing at critical trading times.
+And since these exchanges sometimes struggle handle high trading volume, they’re susceptible to crashing at critical trading times.